meysamraz/spotify-recommendation-system-app-end-to-end-project/README.md

 In this project, using the data I collected from Spotify (audio streaming and media services provider), I tried to make a recommendation system that based on audio feature, song genre, artist, etc., the song we choose gives us Suggest songs

+***This project is a part of my portfolio, showcasing my skills.
+The main code isn't public, but I'm open to collaboration!
+Interested?
+Email me at mr.raz2002@gmail.com***

 ### Watch Demo here  :
 https://meysamraz-song-recommendation-spotify-project.streamlit.app/

 ### Watch Demo here ***heroku version*** :
-##### update : heroku may shutdown free hosting at 2022 - 28 nov so if this link didnt work use link above
+##### update : heroku may shutdown free hosting.
+If this link didnt work use link above

 https://spotify-song-recommendation.herokuapp.com/